Antrikshy/Tinseltown.js/README.md

 #### The **`maxDelay`** argument

-For info on the optional `maxDelay` argument accepted by the following functions, refer to the Basic Trigger section above.
+For info on the optional `maxDelay` argument accepted by the following functions, refer to the [Basic Trigger](#basic-trigger) section.

 #### `tnslPlayFlicker([maxDelay])`